-- 1. Find the activity maximum of a set of neurons to an input.
+- 1. Find the neuron that shows the most activity among a set of neurons in response to a specific randomly sampled input.
 We assume that maximum activity occurs for patterns which match the receptive field (i.e. as with a cross-correlator). - 2.
 Define a set of neighbors around this maximum, and make these neighbors more likely to respond to that input in the future by making their weights more like the input.
-Typically the neighborhood $N_c$ starts off large, and is gradually reduced over time.
+Typically the neighborhood N_c starts off large, and is gradually reduced over time.

 Let x be an n-dimensional vector representing a feature sample.
-Let $m_i$ be a n-dimensional vector representing the weights of the $i^{th}$ unit.
-Let $x(t_k)$ and $m(t_k)$ be the vector and weight values at time $t_k$ .
+Let m_i be a n-dimensional vector representing the weights of the ith unit.
+Let $x(t_k)$ and $m_c(t_k)$ be the vector and weight values at time t_k for neuron c.
 Specifically, we will follow an example by Kohonen and use the following rules: